hashicorp/go-kms-wrapping/extras/kms/examples/cli/README.md

 what sort of model it wants to use for scopes, but the kms requires an app to define at least one scope.

+Running the cli will:
+- Initialize a root wrapper using either a vault transit wrapper or a self-generated key wrapper
+- Create a global scope with a database DEK
+- Encrypt/decrypt a default string using the global scope database DEK.
+- Before exiting, it will delete the global scope and all the DEKs associated with it.
+NOTE: typically you won't do this delete, but it's include in the example to demonstrate why it's important to declare a FK between your scope table and the kms_root_key table in order to prevent orphan wrappers when you app deletes an unneeded scope.

 <hr>

-### Running the CLI
 Build the example:
 ```
 go build
 ```
-Runing the cli will:
-- Initialize a root wrapper
-- Create a global scope with a database DEK
-- Encrypt/decrypt a default string using the database DEK.
-- Before exiting, it will delete the global scope and all the DEKs associated with it.

 Usage:
 ```
 ./cli -h